 Bugles – We keep everyone on schedule with bugle calls.
 It doesn’t take long for campers to adjust to waking to a reveille bugle, recognizing the soupee call to meals, or knowing when it is time to change classes.

-Crew Canoe – This is the final event for Field Day.
-Amid cheers from all crew members clad in their colors, four paddlers from each Crew navigate an individual boat in an intense race across the lake.
+Crew Canoe – This is the final competition on Field Day.
+Amid cheers from all crew members clad in their colors, four paddlers from each crew navigate an individual boat in an intense race across the lake.
 These four paddlers are chosen at the beginning of the term and practice throughout.
 The winning crew’s name is engraved on the Crew Canoe trophy.

-Four and Six-Year Recognitions – As campers return year after year and reach certain milestones, Lonehollow awards special gifts as thanks for being part of the Lonehollow legacy.
+Four and Six Year Recognitions* – As campers return year after year and reach certain milestones, Lonehollow awards special gifts as thanks for being part of the Lonehollow Legacy.
 At the end of four years of attending summer sessions, campers are given a special memory journal specific to their camp crew in which they can record their camp memories.
-After six summers, campers receive a bronze ring with our gear insignia on it to carry their Lonehollow experience with them throughout life.
+After six summers, campers receive a bronze or silver ring with our gear insignia on it to carry their Lonehollow experience with them throughout life.

-Golden Plunger – Intermittently throughout the term, cabins that excel in their cleanup efforts are rewarded the prestigious Golden Plunger trophy (one for boys and one for girls) which sits on their table in the Dining Hall until another cabin is recognized.
+Golden Plunger – Intermittently throughout the term, cabins that excel in their cleanup efforts receive the prestigious Golden Plunger trophy (one for boys and one for girls) which sits on their table in the Dining Hall until another cabin is recognized.

-Lead Climber Out-of-Camp Trip* – Our incoming 10th graders prep for and plan a two-night, three-day out-of-camp excursion during their time at camp.
-Trips will be hiking in West Texas or exploring on the Texas coast where they will have the opportunity to utilize their camp skills, strengthen their group camaraderie, and have a lot of Lonehollow fun!
+Lead Climber Trip* – Our 10th graders prep for and plan a three-day out-of-camp excursion during their time at camp.
+They will camp out in the Texas Hill Country where they will have the opportunity to utilize their camp skills, strengthen their group camaraderie, and have a lot of Lonehollow fun!
 They will even plan and implement many of the trip details with the help of their Lead Climber Guides.

-Mavericks* – These are campers selected by their crew members after they speak in front of the group sharing why they feel they would be a good role model, motivator, and cheerleader for the crew.
+Mavericks* – These are campers elected to a leadership role by their crew members after they speak in front of the group sharing why they feel they would be good role models and motivators for the crew.

 Nametags – Strengthening our sense of community and personalizing the experience for each person at Lonehollow means everyone (campers and counselors alike) knows everyone else.
 To facilitate the learning process, we all wear nametags – every day and to every activity.

-Picnic Introductions – Campers enjoy outdoor picnic dinners twice a week while at camp.
-Dessert for the picnic is a candy bar of the camper’s choice.
-But the key to getting your candy bar is a personal introduction of yourself – just one more way we are practicing those life skills!
+Picnic Introductions – We eat picnic dinners on Wednesdays and Saturdays while at camp.
+Dessert for the picnic is a candy bar of your choice.
+But the way to get your candy bar is a personal introduction of yourself – just one more way we are practicing those life skills!

-Qualifications/Patches* – Many of our classes are designed around a curriculum that ensures camper mastery of very specific, advancing skill proficiencies.
-Once a qualifying level is achieved, patches are awarded to recognize achievement, attitude, and participation in each activity and points are earned for the camper’s crew.
-Campers receive the patches in camper packets given on Closing Day.
-In addition, each class chooses one boy and one girl camper to receive their exemplary participation patch awarded during our Closing Program.
+Qualifications and Patches* – Many of our classes are designed around a curriculum that ensures camper mastery of very specific, advancing skill proficiencies.
+Once a camper achieves a qualifying level he/she receives a patch to recognize the hard work and effort put in.
+Campers also earn points for their crews by qualifying.
+On Closing Day campers will receive the patches in their packets.
+In addition, each class chooses one boy and one girl camper to receive their exemplary participation patch awarded during our Closing Day Program.

-Trailblazers – This very select group of four week campers is chosen during the term for having demonstrated a commitment to service.
-Trailblazers lead the charge when it comes to reaching out to campers in need, role modeling respectful interactions with campers and staff, and keeping camp clean and beautiful.
+Trailblazers* – This very select group of four-week campers is chosen during the term for having demonstrated a commitment to service.
+Trailblazers lead the charge when it comes to reaching out to campers in need, modeling respectful interactions with campers and staff, and keeping camp clean.